Help Animals & People

 Emergency Boarding Foster Volunteers provide a safe, loving and temporary home for pets whose owners cannot currently look after them due to an emergency situation (in hospital, rehabilitation or escaping from domestic violence).
 Boarding is provided for dogs or cats, based on the species you decide upon, and will range from 1-6 months.
 You must have the ability to separate the foster animal from any pets in your home by keeping them in a separate room, if necessary.
 We will provide training and all the supplies you need.

-In 2022, our Animal Care Team looked after 1239 animals onsite and, thanks to our Foster Volunteers, 973 additional cats and dogs were cared for in loving foster homes (including 23 Emergency Boarding cases).
+Annually our Animal Care Team look after more than 1500 animals onsite and, thanks to our Foster Volunteers, over 1000 additional cats and dogs are cared for in loving foster homes.

 Description